amyquinton/amyquinton.github.io/drafts/2019-10-26-srilanka-traveltap.md

 ## Trincomalee

 [Verified clean water lines][2] are installed at most accomodation and restaurants in the area.
 Just ask your accomodation for access to their verified clean water line where you can re-fill your bottle for free.
-The water tasted great and we had no issues :thumbsup: It is important to ask otherwise restaurants/accomidation seem to assume tourists whould rather single-use plastic bottels :thumbsdown:
+The water tasted great and we had no issues :thumbsup: It is important to ask otherwise restaurants/accomodation seem to assume tourists whould rather single-use plastic bottles :thumbsdown:

 ### How we discovered this